Chris-Spurlock/deck/README.md

 # deck
-Example program that creates a class for playing cards and a deck.
+Example program that implements a class for playing cards and a deck.